Gallantry Bower is a dramatic headland 400 feet above the sea.

 The ditch and humps at the summit of Gallantry Bower are the remains of a Bronze Age bowl barrow (burial mound), some 3000 years old.

 In the 19th century Gallantry Bower was a popular beauty spot.
-Thus visitors to Clovelly Court used to gather and enjoy these panoramic sea views.
+Thus visitors to Clovelly Court Gardens used to gather and enjoy these panoramic sea views.

 The Clovelly Estate has recently cleared trees from the headland to restore the heathland and precious wildlife habitats.